Work Study Opportunities

-Work study jobs may be on campus or in an off-campus community service organization.
+Work study jobs are available in various areas on campus or in an off-campus community service organization.
 Students must qualify for federal work study to qualify for off-campus jobs.
-On average, students work ten hours per week.
+On average, students work 10 hours per week.
 Employers often allow flexibility to accommodate class schedules, and students are encouraged to be involved in extracurricular activities at Rocky Mountain College.
 They must, however, be responsible employees.
-Sports, clubs, trips, meetings, functions, etc. may interfere with work schedules, and students should communicate any conflicted scheduled events to their supervisors.
+Sports, clubs, trips, meetings, functions, etc., may interfere with work schedules, and students should communicate any conflicted scheduled events to their supervisors.
 Students must also maintain satisfactory academic progress while in a work study program.

 Many students qualify for the work study program, which makes the work study program competitive.
 RMC cannot guarantee a student will obtain a work study job and/or earn the amount they are awarded.
 Job availability, funding issues, and class schedules can prevent a student from participating in work study.
 It is up to each student to seek, apply for, and secure a work study position.